Spectral Conditions for the Ingleton Inequality: Introduction

-\paragraph{Proof technique.} The proofs in this paper rely on two main ingredients: the expander mixing lemma (in the form adapted for bipartite graphs presented in~\cite{evra2015mixing}), and combinatorial partitioning results for multidimensional finite sets from~\cite{alon2007partitioning}.
+The proofs in this article rely on two main ingredients: the expander mixing lemma (in the form adapted for bipartite graphs presented in~\cite{evra2015mixing}), and combinatorial partitioning results for multidimensional finite sets from~\cite{alon2007partitioning}.

 We conclude the introduction with a brief outline of the proof of our main result (Theorem~\ref{th:main}).
-After introducing some preparatory material in Section~\ref{s:prelim}, we first establish our result in a restrictive setting in which not only the pair $(X,Y)$ but the entire quadruple $(X,Y,A,B)$ is uniformly distributed (or, more generally, \emph{approximately uniform} under a suitable notion of approximate uniformity).
+After introducing some preparatory material in Section~\ref{s:prelim}, we first establish our result in a restrictive setting in which not only the pair $(X,Y)$ but the entire quadruple $(X,Y,A,B)$ is uniformly distributed on the support (or, more generally, \emph{approximately uniform} under a suitable notion of approximate uniformity).
 This part of the proof relies on the expander mixing lemma combined with conventional information-theoretic inequalities, and is presented in Section~\ref{s:ing-q-unif}.
 In Section~\ref{s:split}, we apply a partitioning result of Alon et al.~\cite{alon2007partitioning} to decompose the distribution of $(X,Y,A,B)$ into a small number of approximately uniform components, thereby preparing for the second step, in which we treat the general case where the joint distribution of $(X,Y,A,B)$ need not be uniform; this is done in Section~\ref{s:main}.
 In Section~\ref{s:examples}, we provide a series of examples where the main theorem is applicable and yields strong conclusions.
-Finally, in Section~\ref{s:discussion} we comment on possible generalizations and discuss open questions.
+Finally, in Section~\ref{s:discussion} we comment on possible generalizations and open questions.
+For the reader's convenience, Section~\ref{s:shannon} contains the list of Shannon-type inequalities used in the article, together with their justifications.